Mrkebubun/stamp/README.md

-## Welcome to Stamp a mobile app for signing multi sig transaction from a QR code.
+## Welcome to Stamp a mobile app for signing multi sig transactions from a QR code.

 ### Potential Uses